How to mount a WSL2 disk on Linux

 Mounting a WSL2 disk

-Let's say you tried WSL2 and wrote some code.
-Here's how you get your data back if you're on Linux proper.
+If you used WSL2 and wrote some code, here’s how to get your files back on Linux.

 What you're dealing with

-WSL2 isn't the simple syscall translation layer that WSL1 was.
+WSL2 isn’t the lightweight syscall translation layer that WSL1 used.
 Instead, it runs a full Linux kernel in a lightweight VM using Microsoft's hypervisor.
-This means your Linux distro's files live inside a VHDX virtual disk file, not directly on the Windows filesystem.
+This means your Linux distro’s files live inside a VHDX disk image, not directly on the Windows filesystem.

 This design comes with tradeoffs.
-Cross-filesystem performance is pretty slow (you will hate running Git on repos stored on the Windows side).
+Cross-filesystem performance can be slow (you’ll probably hate running Git on repos stored on the Windows side).
 The VM also adds some startup time and uses more memory.
-But the upside is that since everything lives in a disk image, we can mount that image directly from Linux.
+The upside is that since everything lives in a disk image, we can mount that image directly from Linux.

 Finding your disk image

-WSL2 stores each distro's filesystem as a VHDX file here:
+WSL2 stores each distro’s filesystem inside a VHDX file here:

 %AppData%/Local/Packages/{PACKAGE_NAME}/LocalState/ext4.vhdx